-It became clear that throughout the next five years, it is vital for us to focus on young adults.
+Throughout the next five years, it is vital for us to focus on young adults.
 In saying this, we are not moving away from being a multi-generational church.
 We want to leverage our multi-generational reality.
 We want to build bridges with future generations.
 We live in a time where it's very easy to walk away from church, and it can be even harder to engage church.
 If we are truly going to be a community of multiple generations coming together, we must ensure that young adults are invited, equipped, and empowered to be a part of our gospel mission.

 In five years, we envision a future where people can ask hard questions about life, faith, meaning, and purpose and encounter the transforming work of the gospel, in community with others.
 We anticipate seeing relationships built across generations so we can learn from each other.
 We see a body of people equipped to discover how God has wired them to serve.
 We believe our five-year vision culminates with many young adults joining us as we Live with Jesus, Love like Jesus, and continue to Lead Others to do the Same.